Jaime5/CS491-DS-Project/README.md

 # CS491-DS-Project

+The final results and measurements can be found in the .pdf file.

+## How we built the results
 Python Processing contains the preprocessing of data done using Pandas and Numpy.

 R Processing contains the model build and generation, as well as some additional preprocessing of baltimore data.